Under House GOP budget, say 'So long' to parks, pollution protections

-House Bills 4395 and 4397 passed out of House subcommittees with only Republican approval.
+House Bills 4395 and 4397 passed out of the Michigan Legislature with only Republican approval, and not all Republicans at that.
 If made law, the Departments of Natural Resources (MDNR) and Environment, Great Lakes and Energy (EGLE) would only be able to function about 12 weeks at a time on budgets 25% of what they are now.

 Lawmakers would have to approve each department’s budget repeatedly, and the departments would have no guarantee their budgets would remain the same size or fund the programs and staff they had active.

 The legislation renders the departments unable to provide services residents expect and depend on for their health, safety and joy.
 Parks would struggle to stay open, staffed and maintained.
 Contaminated sites would continue to pollute the air, ground and drinking water.
 Bipartisan efforts that depend on state funding – like lead poisoning prevention – would never be realized.

 Why?
 State departments can only take on work that fits their budgets, and budgets on life support cannot keep Michigan healthy and running.